pagkly/Zed/Investopedia3/Factors that Create Discount Bonds.md

 Factors that Create Discount Bonds
 ## What Is a Discount Bond?

 A discount bond is a bond that is issued for less than its par—or face—value.
 Discount bonds may also be a bond currently trading for less than its face value in the secondary market.
-A bond is considered a [deep-discount bond](https://www.investopedia.com/terms/d/deepdiscountbond.asp) if it is sold at a significantly lower price than par value, usually at 20% or more.
+A bond is considered a [[deep-discount bond]](https://www.investopedia.com/terms/d/deepdiscountbond.asp) if it is sold at a significantly lower price than par value, usually at 20% or more.

-A discount bond may be contrasted with a [bond sold at a premium](https://www.investopedia.com/terms/p/premiumbond.asp).
+A discount bond may be contrasted with a [[bond sold at a premium]](https://www.investopedia.com/terms/p/premiumbond.asp).

 ### Key Takeaways